mdn/content/files/en-us/web/javascript/reference/operators/logical_and/index.md

 {{jsSidebar("Operators")}}

-The logical AND (`&&`) operator (logical conjunction) for a set of operands is true if and only if all of its operands are true.
+The logical AND (`&&`) operator (logical conjunction) for a set of operands is true if, and only if, all of its operands are true.
 It is typically used with
-{{jsxref("Boolean")}} (logical) values.
-When it is, it returns a Boolean value.
-However, the `&&` operator actually returns the value of one of the specified operands, so if this operator is used with non-Boolean values, it will return a non-Boolean value.
+{{jsxref("Boolean")}} (logical) values, in which case it returns a Boolean value.
+However, when the `&&` operator is used with non-Boolean values, it preserves the value of one of the specified operands and returns it as the original non-Boolean value.

 {{EmbedInteractiveExample("pages/js/expressions-logical-and.html", "shorter")}}